TheOdinProject/curriculum/foundations/introduction/join_the_odin_community.md

 ### Chat features

-- Have fun with giphys: type `/giphy hi` to say hi to everyone.
+- Have fun with giphys: type `/gif hi` to say hi to everyone.
-- Type `!help` for more information on chat commands.
+- Type `/help` for more information on chat commands.
 - Show your appreciation to those who help you with `@username ++`.
 - Don't forget to visit all the available rooms!